Floriana Garo

-Floriana Garo (born 15 February 1987) is an Albanian television personality and former Miss Albania.
+Floriana Garo (born 15 February 1987) is an Albanian television presenter, political spokesperson and former Miss Albania.

 She represented Albania in the Miss World 2012 beauty pageant.

 Garo was the first host of the entertainment show Jo Vetem Mode on TV Klan as well as the first weather presenter on Albania's ABC News.
 In addition, she has also been the brand ambassador for Albania's Cortefiel clothing since 2011.

 Early life and education

-Born in Durres, she is the daughter of college professor Sofokli Garo and Teuta Garo, a physician.
+Born in Durrës, she is the daughter of college professor Sofokli Garo and Teuta Garo, a physician.
 In 2002, she and her family moved to the United States where she lived for eight years.

 Garo is a graduate of the City College of New York having studied international relations and played on the university volleyball team, winning Player of the Year in 2007 and 2009.
 She is fluent in English, Albanian, Italian, and French.

 Career

 Jo Vetem Modë

-“Jo vetem mode”, in English “Not only fashion”, is a lifestyle show in Albania, which airs on national TV Klan.
-The 60 minute program, which started on February 16, 2013 is hosted and written by Floriana Garo.
+"Jo vetem mode", in English "Not only fashion", is a lifestyle show in Albania, which airs on national TV Klan.
+The 60 minute program, which started on 16 February 2013 is hosted and written by Floriana Garo.
 It is currently in its 4th Season with 28.9 shares rating.